The Six Wives of Henry VIII (album): Reception

-Steve Apple wrote a review for Rolling Stone in 1973, noting Wakeman had "made his bid for Keith Emerson's place as the master of keyboard electronics" but thought his playing suffered a little in technique.
+Penny Valentine wrote a positive review in Sounds, saying it was "a very attractive album" with "a mix of the emotional flash, the calm and gentle, the grand and the simple.
+A good mixture."
+She praised the overall presentation of the sleeve and thought the record was an "excellent showcase" for Wakeman's skills.
+Rolling Stone reviewer Steve Apple noted Wakeman had "made his bid for Keith Emerson's place as the master of keyboard electronics" but thought his playing suffered a little in technique.
 Apple noticed "a brilliant feel for tasteful impressionistic composition", having made "an exceptionally interesting instrumental album with superb production".
-He also praised the production and mixing, and picked "Catherine Howard" as the album's best track.
+He also praised the mixing.
+Time named it one of the best pop albums of the year, describing it as "an astonishing classic-rock hybrid".
 Henry Mendoza reviewed the album for The San Bernardino County Sun and noted that despite the album's "interesting format" and its "excellent showcase" for Wakeman's keyboard skills, Mendoza thought the music sounded too much the same and was "monotonous and boring".
+San Mateo County Times printed a very positive review from Peter J. Barsocchini, who thought the album is "something just short of amazing" and "a supremely textured work which transcends most of the finest keyboard work being done in pop music today".
+He loosely compared the music to that of progressive rock band Emerson, Lake & Palmer, and mentioned Wakeman's "lyrical" and "deep, vast sound".